department-of-veterans-affairs/va.gov-team/products/pact-act-wizard/research/research-plan.md

 Sessions will be conducted over Zoom, and we would like **Zoom transcripts please**.

+### Ideas for conversation guide
-*(Idea for conversation guide: If the questions include compound questions with both a date range and a location, later in the research session consider asking each part of the question separately to assess if the participant answered the compound question accurately.)*
+- If the questions include compound questions with both a date range and a location, later in the research session consider asking each part of the question separately to assess if the participant answered the compound question accurately.
+- Ask if participant has VA health care and/or disability compensation.
+- Consider providing an "I don't know" option to each yes/no question.

 ### Research materials